jeremytmack/holidaynft-ui/README.md

 # What is this?

 The Happy Holidays Digital greeting card is a fun React and CSS animation that allows you Mint your very own NFT gift, change the time of day and check out a relaxing Happy Holidays Spotify Playlist!
+This UI is powered by the architecture (outlined below). .[The backend serverless app repo can be found here](https://github.com/jeremytmack/holidaynft-app).
+It might be a good idea to make this a monorepo in the future.

 # Architecture